flere114/leetcode/README.md

 For saving code~

+Just for fun :)

+However I need to say,
+Even though I can solve the problem and pass the test, it *doesn't imply* :
+- code is good, clean, elegant
+- solution is good (time complexity, memory)

+### About me

+I had solved 1200+ problems in UVA....several years ago :)

 My uhunt : https://uhunt.onlinejudge.org/id/89421

-## Hard

-## Medium

-## Easy (Come up with solution in 3 mins)
-However, I need to say,
-come up with a solution quickly and pass the test, doesn't imply the solution is the best and elegant.

-### good for interview to write code
-0001,
-0830

-### good for interview to discuss
-0828

-### boring
-0831